GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 Each entry under `resources` is roughly equivalent to a workload in the app.

+*   `requests` defines the desired resource allocations, and is required for each entry.

 *   `affinity` defines the relationship between the nodes and the replicas.

     *   `simpleNodeAffinity` is an affinity definition.
 It has two types:

         *   `REQUIRE_ONE_NODE_PER_REPLICA`: The number of nodes must be at least the same as the number of replicas, so that each replica is scheduled on a different node.
         *   `REQUIRE_MINIMUM_NODE_COUNT`: The minimum number of nodes must be specified separately, in `minimumNodeCount`.
 For example:

 ```yaml
 x-google-marketplace: